scda/pageviews/README.md

 ### **Vagrant** ###
 The initial steps of the setup are being described within the *Vagrantfile* in the rootdirectory:

-The virtualmachine will run on a so called *box* whose base image will be pulled automatically from a central repository, if not present already:
+All virtual machines will run on a so called *box* which is a base image that will be pulled automatically from a central repository (if not present already):
 ```ruby
 config.vm.box = "ubuntu/trusty64"
 ```